nwshane/nwshane.github.io/src/pages/blog/2017-10-11-babel-error-in-jest/index.md

 draft: true
 ---

 Not so long ago, I decided to add some tests to a small program I wrote.
-I chose [jest](https://facebook.github.io/jest/), a nice testing platform by facebook that I've enjoyed using in the past.
+I chose to use [jest](https://facebook.github.io/jest/), a nice testing platform by facebook that I've enjoyed using in the past.
 This time, however, I had some trouble: I ran into a babel-related error with my very first test.
 I'd like to be a world-class debugger someday, so I figured I'd dig in and really try to understand the error.

 This post describes how to set up a little app that reproduces the error, and next, how to debug the error using tools from the modern JavaScript toolbox.